 You can write Blu-ray discs directly off the Vegas timeline - these would not have any menus, just video.
 However, DVD and Blu-ray writing is best handled by Vegas’ companion program,DVD Architect.
-Architect can only bought in a bundle with Vegas and as such it adds AC3 encoding as well as a very competent authoring applications.
+Architect can only bought either in a bundle with Vegas or on its own.
 It has a full set of features likeAdobe Encore DVD, and you can have multiple menus, slide shows, video menus, subtitles, etc. as you would expect.

 The MPEG files required can be created in Vegas, which has an excellent high quality two pass VBR encoder - using the same Main Concept engine as Encore.
 Alternatively you can create them in Architect, although strangely this only has a single pass encoder.
 One nice feature in Architect is the Optimise DVD menu where you can specify the encoding settings for each video or you can specify some and tell Architect to fill the disc with the rest.